levonet/action-config-level/README.md

 - run: echo '${{ steps.config.outputs.result }}'
 ```

-Configuration files have more weight, which are lower in the list.
+Configuration files have more weight, which is lower in the list.

 <table>
   <tr>